isovector/sandymaguire.me/wip/2017-10-10-how-to-fall-in-love-with-rap.markdown

 ---

+## How to use this guide

+This guide is divided into rough "subgenres" of rap music.
+For the most part, these aren't going to be the subgenres you'd find in other listings.
+Rather, they categorize the music by its strengths and notable features rather than by its social context.
+Instead of listing music as, *e.g.* "southern crunk," it might instead be listed as "poetic."
+While the traditional labeling schemes are helpful when you're familiar with the genre itself, they're not particularly useful when you don't know what you're looking for.

+And so, I would suggest this guide be used in the following way.
+If you're completely new to rap music, listen to a random sampling of the tracks TODO immediately below this.
+I've handpicked these to be relatively diverse in their sound, yet all should be relatively easy to listen to.
+Should you not like any of them, rap is probably not going to be a genre you'll enjoy.

+However, if you do like some, pay attention to the feelings they evoke in you, and to what it is you like about them.
+Do you like the music behind the words?
+Maybe it's the impressive speed with which these people are able to spit out words.
+Or it could be you appreciate the storytelling or poetry of the lyrics.
+Once you have a rough understanding of the parts you like, find the closest subgenre listed below, and go through its tracks.
+If you find an artist whose music you like, branch out to other subgenres they're listed under and give those a listen, too.

+With any luck, you'll find a few artists you like.
+From there, I'd suggest asking Google what their best album is, and listening to that all the way through.
+You're probably not going to like every track on it, but I'm certain you'll find some that you do.
+Rap music often features multiple artists on a track, and so explore other artists who collaborate with your favorites.
+Rappers with similar styles will usually work together, and so this is a great way to expand your taste beyond this guide.

+There's a lot of prose in this guide, which is usually intended to give you some signposts for things to which you might benefit from paying attention.
+That being said, the majority of the contributions here is the list of music itself.
+Feel free to skip the text if all you're looking for is some new bangers.

+## Caveats and other disclaimers

+Rap music comes with its fair share of criticism towards many of its themes.
+It's been accused of being misogynistic, racist, of promoting drug-use and immoral behavior, alongside a bevy of other antisocial accusations.
+While these blasts are not without merit, it is crucial to remember that rap music is a *medium*.
+In the same way that it's possible to appreciate well-written literature even while disagreeing with its central premise, one should be willing to grant hip-hop the same suspension of dislike.
+Of course, if a track or artist isn't for you, that's OK, but one should be capable of appreciating the art of a medium even without necessarily approving of its subject.

+Along these lines, often rap music will deal with themes (and have titles) that might be considered unpleasant to a sensitive listener.
+It should be understood that this list is a compilation of music that I like, and as such, I will not censor myself of any titles or tracks that might be deemed impolite.

+Furthermore, the music represented here is first and foremost *music that I like.* If you are already a rap aficionado, the absence of a favorite track or artist of yours, it's nothing to be upset about.
+If you think my list is drastically wrong, feel free to write your own (and if you send me an email, I'll even link to it here!)

+And so, without further ado, let's get into the music.

+## Start Here

+The following is a list of tracks I consider widely easy to listen to.
+If none of them tickle your toes, rap music might not be for you.

+* Buck 65 - Wicked and Weird
+* Childish Gambino - Heartbeat
+* Dr. Dre - Nuthin' But a 'G' Thang
+* Drake - The Motto
+* First Serve - Pushin' Aside, Pushin' Along
+* Flo Rida - Right Round
+* Ice Cube - It Was a Good Day
+* JAY-Z - Empire State of Mind
+* Kanye West - Gold Digger
+* Kendrick Lamar - i
+* MF DOOM - Hoe Cakes
+* Nas - The World is Yours
+* Shad - I Get Down
+* Will Smith - Gettin' Jiggy Wit It

+---

 Hip hop is a vastly diverse genre.
 Therefore, it shouldn't be a surprise that different sub-genres of hip hop will appeal to different people.
 Traditionally, there are a few primary facets of rap music worth paying attention to.
 These are